AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlowPastCyl.rst

    DIM             = 2
    USE_EB          = TRUE

-   # Compiler / parrallel paradigms
+   # Compiler / parallel paradigms
    COMP            = gnu
    USE_MPI         = TRUE
    USE_OMP         = FALSE